doxxx/lodestone-recipe-db-scraper/README.md

 Another alternative for Windows 10 is to use the _Windows Subsystem for Linux_.
 Once installed, in a Bash window you can use:

-    sudo apt install python3 python3-lxml python3-requests python3-requests-cache python3-requests-futures
+    sudo apt install python3 && sudo pip install -r requirements.txt

 to install Python and all the dependencies, and then run Python as described below.

 # Usage

-Simply run `main.py`:
+Run `main.py` with the following arguments:

-    python main.py
+    python main.py -l cn=items_cn.json

 It will output its progress to stdout and generate `json` files in the `out` subdirectory.

-The Lodestone web pages are cached in a local sqlite database, so subsequent runs will go much faster.
-The database will get quite large, ~1.6GB at my last run.
-To force it to redownload the web pages, simply delete the `cache.sqlite` file.
+The `-l` option includes names in languages not supported by the Lodestone, e.g. Chinese.
+The option must be provided as `LANG=FILE`, where `LANG` is the two-letter code identifying the language and `FILE` is the path to the file containing the translations.
+The file must contain a JSON object with the English recipe names as the keys and the translated names as the values.
+You can specify the `-l` option multiple times to add multiple languages.